 India is a shining example of everything lacking in western cultures.

-I leaned since being there, the value and importance of a random cow in the street.
+I learned since being there, the value and importance of a random cow in the street.

-The spices which slide onto unsuspecting tongues, only to slap the mundane monotony of eating food to satisfy comfort or just to survive.
-In Russia, drinks gets you drunk.
-Drunks drink.
+The spices which slide onto unsuspecting tongues, slap the monotony of eating food to satisfy comfort or survival.
+In Russia, drinks get you drunk.
 In Italy, food makes you wish you had a second or third stomach.
 Here, food wakes you up.

-Perhaps it’s the their 300,000 + gods that bring forth their humbleness, an eagerness to be grateful.
-Perhaps, its the bleak surroundings of overpopulated and undeveloped cities.
+Perhaps it’s the 300,000 + gods that bring forth their humbleness, an eagerness to be grateful.
+Perhaps, it’s the bleak surroundings of overpopulated and undeveloped cities.
 I haven’t the faintest clue.

-India left my vision forever impaired.
-And I can’t not help but not feel thankful.
+India left me vision forever impaired.
+And I can’t not help but not feel forever thankful.